coreykirkland/metaMAG_BETA/README.md

 ## **Additional Scripts:**
+* No longer required??
-* A Bash and R script to merge GFs with KO (Kegg Orthology) database assignment for functional annotation of the GFs.
+* A Bash and R script to merge GF percentages with KO (Kegg Orthology) database assignment for functional annotation of the GFs.
 Requires output file from KofamScan.